johnnyapol/Shane/README.md

 # Shane
-A simple, easy to use, and ready-out-of-the-box IRC bouncer written in Java
+A simple, lightweight, easy to use, and ready-out-of-the-box IRC bouncer written in Java

 # How to use
 Download the latest release [here](https://github.com/johnnyapol/Shane/releases) (or compile it yourself, see below!)